achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 # star: true
 author: adam

-description: Improving predictions and learning structure through relaxed independence assumptions
+description: A brief and practical introduction to Probabilistic Graphical Models through augmenting Naive Bayes with the Chow-Liu algorithm
 ---

-_This short series of posts aims to be a brief introduction to the framework of probabilistic graphical models by using the familiar Naive Bayes as a springboard to the more general class of Bayesian network structures._
+_This short series of posts aims to be a brief and practical introduction to the framework of probabilistic graphical models by using the familiar Naive Bayes as a springboard to the more general class of Bayesian network structures._

 ## Why Probabilistic Graphical Models?